Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/README.md

     for this in a future release which will be more extensible and customizable.
 -   Skeletons are uploaded to the GPU multiple times in a frame if different LODs are used in different culling passes.
--   GPU uploads are done in a way that prevent the processors from going into an idle state.

 ## Near-Term Roadmap